Specialization of softmax attention heads: insights from the high-dimensional single-location model: Dynamics of the heads

-This lemma gives the following insight into the dynamics of the heads.
-For a feature $f$ that is not yet learnt, $m_{:f}$ tends to grow orthogonally to the magnetizations of each already-learnt feature $m_{:\bar f_i}$, because of the term $m_{:\bar f_i}m_{:\bar f_i}^\top$ associated to a more positive eigenvalue of the Hessian.
-Several patterns can emerge from this dynamics, depending on the activation function $\sigma$.
-The following observations rely on the numerical integration of the gradient descent.

-For the softmax and the softmax-1, we observe that the different heads learn a full hierarchical representation of data: for each singular direction $s_f$, the heads split evenly in the two signs of the direction $\pm s_f$; and, if $H$ is large enough, the heads learn all the $2^F$ binary combinations $\pm s_1\pm s_2\ldots \pm s_F$.
-This is shown on Fig.~\ref{fig:elipsoid} at $F=2$ and $H=4$ and in the inset of Fig.~\ref{fig:hierarchical3D} at $F=3$ and $H=8$, as well as in Appendix Figs.~\ref{fig:ellipsoide_softmax} to \ref{fig:hierarchical3D_ter}.
-A similar hierarchical learning is described in \cite{saxe19specialization} for deep linear fully-connected neural networks; yet notice that, contrary to this work, we do not impose any strong structure on the data $P_\theta$ since we only require anisotropy.
-Rather, the hierarchical learning comes from the structure of the multi-head attention itself.

-The behaviour of the Bayes-softmax is different: each pair of heads tend to learn a single singular direction $\pm s_f$, as shown in Fig.~\ref{fig:hierarchical3D} right.
-The fact that the heads learn orthogonal representations is specific to the distribution we consider in Fig.~\ref{fig:hierarchical3D}, and may not happen in other cases, as highlighted by Prop.~\ref{res:optimalAttention} in the next part.
+We can provide a more precise description of the dynamics.
+In the head space $\mathbb R^H$, according to Lemma~\ref{res:hessI} the first descent directions are all the directions orthogonal to $\mathds{1}_H$; that is to say the heads $m_{:f}$ tend to split evenly across each feature $f$.
+While Lemma \ref{res:hessI} applies at the beginning of specialization, Lemma~\ref{resApp:diff4} in Appendix~\ref{secApp:derivatives} further extends the analysis to later times.
+The outcome is that, assuming that the features $\bar f_1,\ldots,\bar f_n$ are already partially learned and that the feature $f$ is not yet learned, $m_{:f}$ tends to grow orthogonally to the magnetizations $m_{:\bar f_i}$ of each already-learned feature.
+This description corresponds to what is shown on Fig.~\ref{fig:elipsoid} and \ref{fig:hierarchical3D}. ~\\

-~\\ \emph{Later dynamics, excursions. } The final split of the heads depends on the details of the initialization and on the global properties of the loss landscape, and hence is hard to characterize analytically.
+\textbf{Later dynamics, excursions. } The later specialization dynamics, and in particular the final split of the heads, depend on the initial condition $k^{(0)}$; it is thus challenging to accurately and entirely describe.
 As can be seen in Fig.~\ref{fig:elipsoid} at $H=8$, because of the stochasticity in initialization, at the beginning of the learning the heads may not split evenly along a direction $f$, even if $P_\theta(\theta_f)$ is symmetric in this direction.
-However, later in the learning, the misplaced heads can rearrange, by performing an \textit{excursion}, so that at the end the split is even and the loss optimized.
-This shows that the structure of the multi-head softmax helps SGD to navigate in the loss landscape and not to stay stuck in bad local minima.
+However, later the misplaced heads can rearrange, by performing an \textit{excursion}, so that at the end the split is even and the loss optimized.
+This shows that the structure of the multi-head softmax helps SGD to navigate the landscape and not to stay stuck in local minima.
+Moreover, in the next section Fig.~\ref{fig:compActivationFunctions_vsHNu} we provide a numerical guarantee that the Bayes-softmax reaches the global minimum of the loss whenever $H$ is large enough, which echoes the result of \cite{chen24icl} on the optimality of gradient flow.